tomjoht/learnapidoc/_docs/the_writing_process/docapis_publishing.md

 ## Next steps

 This section covered the writing process, including considerations when publishing.
-The next section, [Publishing API Docs](publishingapis.html), will go into publishing tools and workflows, focusing less on writing and more on the publishing technology.
+The next section, [Publishing API Docs](publishingapis.html), will go into publishing tools and workflows, focusing less on writing and more on publishing technology.